Praxibetel/CYSCE/README.md

 	+ CYS theme integration (no more need for stylish/stylus chrome extension)
 		- Makes the site beautiful.
 Dark Mode for easy browsing at night, light mode for an elegant new look with the same comfy feel, or just keep the default :)
 	+ Choose to recieve alerts or not
-+ BTE now has syntax highlighting (colorful code for visual organization)
++ Text editors around the site now have syntax highlighting
+	- toggleable for those who like the old way
++ Lots of nit-picky things we noticed and fixed
++ Complete graphic overhaul
+	- New icons, symbols, and trophy graphics

 ### TODO
 - [ ] CSS -> SASS